-SYO interns have successfully completed criminal background checks and several hours of training including CPR/ First Aid, neurodiversity training, suicide prevention and mental health training with a licensed psychologist, creating an inclusive and safe space training, teacher education training, and more.
+SYO interns have successfully completed criminal background checks and several hours of training including CPR/ First Aid, neurodiversity training, suicide prevention and mental health training with a licensed psychologist, safe space training, teacher education training, and more.

 Mandy Anderson (she/her) is a senior instrumental and general music education major at Marian University.
 Miranda's primary instrument is the horn, but she enjoys learning new instruments.
 This is her third year in SYO.
 Miranda's goal is to help others achieve their musical potential.
 After graduation, she is looking forward to teaching at the secondary level.
 Eventually, she would like to either work in community outreach or arts administration.
 A fun fact about Miranda is that she has been to 24 states and Washington D.C.
 When not working, she likes to spend time with family and friends, read poetry, scroll through TikTok, and explore philosophy.

 Ana Cook (she/her) is a junior horn performance and business double major at Indiana University Jacobs School of Music.
 This is Ana's eighth year in SYO and ninth year playing horn.
 When she is not performing, she enjoys spending time with her family and friends, swimming, and learning more about Disney than is probably good for her!
 Ana is incredibly excited to perform with and teach the SYO students again and can't wait to see what the future holds for each one of them!

 Ian Hickey (he/him) is a junior music education major at Butler University.
 His primary instrument is horn, but he also plays many others such as the piano, synthesizer, trumpet, accordion, and more.
 This is Ian's third year in SYO.
 In his free time, he likes to independently produce electronic music and enjoys collaborating with others.
 Along with this, he also has a background in graphic design and video editing.